brainflow-dev/brainflow/README.md

 Brainflow is a library intended to obtain, parse and analyze EEG\EMG\ECG... data from any BCI board.

+It provides a **uniform API for all supported boards**, it means that you can switch boards without any changes in code, also if you add your board to BrainFlow it will work with almost all applications built on top on BrainFlow from the box.
+Also there is **powerfull API to perform signal processing** which you can use even without BCI headset.

 ## Build status

 Compiled with: